patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 **Barrett**

 * Petitioners
     * Barrett seemed quite skeptical of the petitioners.
-She was skeptical that the petitioner's argument was simply working around court precedents without a sound basis and was cherry-picking historical quotes.
+She was suspicious that the petitioner's argument was simply working around court precedents without a sound basis and was cherry-picking historical quotes.
 She was also concerned that they were arguing "free and fair elections" is unmanageable, but their substance/procedure distinction is a very tough line to draw as well.
 She also wasn't sure about the idea that constitutions are more problematic due to entrenchment when they can be changed via referenda.
 * Respondents 1 (Katyal)
     * She says that the way she's thinking about this is essentially that a state court can't interpret a law so wrongly that it's no longer doing judicial review and instead acting as a legislature, because that would violate the Elections Clause saying laws must be prescribed "by the legislature."
 Respondents agree with that but would be even more deferential to state courts.
 * Respondents 2 (Verrilli)